 Native paywall — free hotspot overviews and county checklist summaries public, paid full pelagic essays and rarities photo analyses member-only

 Post-level paywall granularity in the TipTap editor: free content for eBird external-link discovery and Google birding-query search visibility, paid content for subscriber revenue.
-A pelagic specialist can publish free trip-calendar and species-list preview posts while gating the full annotated photo essay (100+ species, weather log, rarity probability breakdown, camera-settings notes) behind $10/mo.
-A hawk-watch blogger can publish free season-opening flight counts for search visibility while gating the daily-count analysis, flight-condition modeling, and vagrant alert notifications behind $9/mo.
-A Big Year blogger can publish free quarterly strategy overviews while gating the weekly pursuit log with GPS coordinates and probability modeling behind $12/mo.
-Configure paywall copy in Admin → Members → Paywall Settings.
+A pelagic specialist can publish free trip-calendar and species-list preview posts while gating the full annotated photo essay behind $10/mo.
+A hawk-watch blogger can publish free season-opening flight counts while gating the daily-count analysis and flight-condition modeling behind $9/mo.
+Configure paywall copy in Admin > Members > Paywall Settings.

 Embedded eBird checklist + Merlin Bird ID widget support — TipTap slash commands for Cornell Lab citizen-science integration